oroinc/documentation/commerce/user_guide/getting_started/common_actions/assign_tasks.rst

 Add Task and Assign Task
 ========================

-In order to save information on certain actions to be performed or issues to be resolved by an OroCRM user, you can create a task in one of the ways described below.
+In order to save information on certain actions to be performed or issues to be resolved by an OroCommerce user, you can create a task in one of the ways described below.

 Create a Task